|Weather & Climate 1240

 Cell phones should be silent in class.
 If your "vibration mode"

 is louder than your ringer, just turn the phone off.
+If a phone is SEEN

 Any phone or communication device that is heard